-The Company continues to look to grow both its UK and overseas markets.
-As a result of the unprecedented changes created by COVID-19, the Company is now focussed on responding to the evolving conditions across its international markets.
+The Company continues to look to grow both its UK and overseas markets in the longer term.
+More immediately, the Company remains focused on responding to the evolving conditions across its international markets and managing raw material price pressures.

 Principal risks and uncertainties